thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node:_Creating_an_HTTP_Server.desc.md

 Some parts of a URL can be understood based on an initil read, such as a query string.
 However, further elaboration would help with two parts: hostname (with IP address) and protocol.
 The latter will be discussed during the next section; the former will be discussed now.

 #### IP Address
 An IP address determines the location of a machine on a network.
-This an analogous to how a home can be gound with an address.
+This is analogous to how a home can be found with an address.
 In regards to the Internet, an IP address takes the form of `XXX.XXX.XXX.XXX`, where each grouping of `XXX` (octet) is a value that is >= `0` && <= `255`.
 In other words, each octet can be one of 256 values.

 #### Domain Name System (DNS)
 The[DNS](http://www.webopedia.com/TERM/D/DNS.html) maps domain names (e.g., `google.com`) to IP addresses (like `216.58.217.46`) for improved user experience--words are easier to remember.
 In very general terms, a DNS could be conceptualized as a large JavaScript object--keys are the domain names and values are the corresponding IP addresses.